datastax/release-notes/DSE_6.8_Release_Notes.md

 # Release notes for DataStax Enterprise
 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for DSE 6.8.13
+18 May 2021

+# Components versions for DSE 6.8.13

+   * Apache Solr™ 6.0.1.4.2840
+   * Apache Spark™ 2.4.0.18
+   * Apache TinkerPop™ 3.4.5-20200107-6cec00d8
+   * Apache Tomcat® 8.5.65
+   * DSE Java Driver 1.10.0-dse+20210424
+   * Netty 4.1.25.7.dse
+   * Spark JobServer 0.8.0.50

+## DSE 6.8.13 Compaction

+* Fixes a problem with the cursor compaction implementation used by the Unified Compaction Strategy where overlapping tombstone ranges could result in invalid partitions.
+Also makes scrub correctly fix such partitions and adds an option to disable the cursor compaction implementation.
+(DB-4980)

+## DSE 6.8.13 AOSS

+* AOSS returns additional parameter in ‘status' endpoint: “connection_hostname“.
+The new parameter is a FQDN of the node hosting AOSS, it may be used for connections (instead of connection_address) if needed.
+(DSP-21811)

+## DSE 6.8.13 Core

+* Fixed an issue with DSE daemon being unable to stop after the default timeout expired.
+This issue only affected systems that use package install and init.d, such as centos.
+(DSP-21804)

+## DSE 6.8.13 Graph

+* Fixes a problem where the Gremlin phrase() predicate may not match Solr results for equivalent search.
+(DSP-21724)

+## DSE 6.8.13 Search

+* A new jvm option is added: “dse.search.fc.warmup”: AUTO, ALWAYS & NEVER.
+(DSP-21813)

 # Release notes for DSE 6.8.12
 26 April 2021